Analysing Politics from an empirical-analytical Perspective

 Strong Research Track

-The Department hosts numerous research projects funded by international and national funding agencies (such as the European Research Council), providing Master students the opportunity to gain first-hand experience in conducting political science research as student assistants.
+The institute hosts numerous research projects funded by international and national funding agencies (such as the European Research Council), providing Master students the opportunity to gain first-hand experience in conducting political science research as student assistants.

-The associated research center Cologne Center for Comparative Politics (CCCP) brings together junior and senior political scientists at the department who work on comparative research related to electoral politics and representation, political institutions, political economy, and political methodology.
+The associated research center Cologne Center for Comparative Politics (CCCP) brings together junior and senior political scientists at the institute who work on comparative research related to electoral politics and representation, political institutions, political economy, and political methodology.
 Moreover, professors at the CCCP are part of the Cluster of Excellence “ECONtribute: Markets and Public Policy”, a joint research center at the Universities of Cologne and Bonn funded by the German Excellence Strategy.

 International